yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_GettingStarted.html.md

 );
 ```

-And that's it! cocos2dx-profile knows how to contact Facebook and perform social actions with the information you provide.
+And that's it! cocos2dx-profile knows how to contact the social provider (Facebook, Twitter, Google+ etc.) and perform social actions with the information you provide.